Departures [おくりびと/Okuribito] (2008)

 “Kate Bush.”

 Has there ever been another song in history like Wuthering Heights?
 Even Kate herself has never made another song like it.
-How many pop songs base their lyrics of classic literature that makes you want to read the novel it’s based on.
-Listening to Kate makes you feel smarter.
+How many pop songs base their lyrics on classic literature that makes you want to read the novel it’s based on (listening to Kate makes you feel smarter).
 Kate’s story-driven songs such as this always create such a visual image in my head.
-Although Heathcliff and Cathy are not strictly Kate’s creation, her ability to conjure characters in her songs is unparalleled.
+Although Heathcliff and Cathy are not strictly Kate’s creations, her ability to conjure characters in her songs is unparalleled.